sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 It turns out that [gcc](https://gcc.gnu.org/) has implemented exactly this functionality and calls it ["stack splitting"](https://gcc.gnu.org/wiki/SplitStacks).
-You can check out that link for a detailed explanation of the `-fsplit-stack` option for gcc but it essentially implements the algorithm described above, modulo some tricks for making the common case fast and maintaining its own small free list for stack pages.
+You can check out that link for a detailed explanation of the `-fsplit-stack` option for gcc, but it essentially implements the algorithm described above, modulo some tricks for making the common case fast and maintaining its own small free list for stack pages.

 ## Overhead of Stack Checking

 We evaluated the performance impact of using split stacks on several [PARSEC](https://parsec.cs.princeton.edu/) benchmarks, as well as a microbenchmark designed to be bottlenecked on function calls.
-Our microbenchmark was a simple fibonnaci program (without memoization), that makes a very large number of recursive calls.
+Our microbenchmark was a naive program to compute the 50th number in the fibonnacci sequence without memoization.
+This program recurses quite a lot and thus should magnify the overhead of checking whether or not allocation is required for each function call.

 ## Overhead of Dynamic Allocations